Check out all my gorgeous photos and hear all my stories of the most incredible Rome and Amalfi Coast vacation!

 After about a five to ten minute walk from Trevi Fountain, we arrived at the Pantheon.
 It is massive and looks so old and grand when you first see it.
 It is a pretty spectacular building.

-The massive doors leading in.
+The gigantic doors leading in.

 The building is nearly 2,000 years old, and it’s rather incredible that the Roman Empire could build something so perfectly.
 Although, you find yourself saying that a lot as you wander around Rome.
 The open-air oculus in the middle casts such beautiful light into the cathedral.